ghostunnel/ghostunnel/README.md

 open connections, rate of new connections, connection lifetimes, timeouts, and other info.

 **[Emphasis on security](BUG-BOUNTY.md)**: We have put some thought into making ghostunnel secure by default and prevent accidental misconfiguration.
 For example, we always negotiate TLS v1.2 (or greater) and only use safe cipher suites.
-Ghostunnel also supports PKCS#11 which makes it possible to use Hardware Security Modules (HSMs) to protect private keys, and we have a bug bounty that pays rewards for security findings.
+Ghostunnel also supports PKCS#11 which makes it possible to use Hardware Security Modules (HSMs) to protect private keys, and Square has a bug bounty that pays rewards for security findings.

 Getting Started
 ===============